garamond/spring-rabbitmq-demo/README.md

 Features:

- * The configuration of Spring Integration is isolated and done with annotations (inside the `RabbitTestConfig` class)
+ * The configuration of Spring Integration is isolated and done with JavaConfig annotations (inside the `IntegrationTestConfig` class)
- * XML configuration is limited to the basic "plumbing": channel definitions, Spring AMQP and RabbitMQ (in `src/test/resources/rabbitmq-config.xml`)
+ * XML configuration is limited to the basic "plumbing": channel definitions, Spring AMQP and RabbitMQ (in `rabbitmq-config.xml`)

 ## Getting started